vegaprotocol/documentation/docs/tutorials/committing-liquidity.md

 Anyone that supplies limit orders is eligible to receive maker fees when volume they place on the book is hit.
 However, a liquidity commitment also makes an LP eligible to receive a portion of the liquidity fee from every trade in the market, on top of the maker fee.

-Liquidity providers need to have enough available assets to cover the margin for their orders and the positions that will be generated from trades.
+Liquidity providers need to have enough available assets within their general and margin accounts to cover the margin for their orders and the positions that will be generated from trades.
+The funds within the bond account are held separate unless the combined general and margin accounts are insufficient, at which point funds from the bond account may be used.
+However this may come with a penalty.

 Ensure your orders to provide liquidity will earn from liquidity fees by meeting those requirements.
 Check these parameters for the market you're targeting:
 - `market.liquidity.priceRange`: Range that the liquidity orders need to be priced within